 Download the AER Approval for CORE Liner® in Sour Service from the Master Library:Resource Center

 ClickWeld® is the innovative proprietary mechanical joining system of CORE Linepipe®.
-The system uses a combination of carbon steel materials to form a gas and liquid tight connection that eliminates the need for welding.
+The ClickWeld® system uses high-grade carbon steel components to form a connection that is gas and liquid-tight, eliminating the need for field welding.

 Similar to other piping systems, CORE Liner® should be operated in accordance with the requirements of CSA Z662 and the applicable regulations.